Publication Ethics

 A statement that the human investigations were performed only after approval by an Institutional Review Board or ethics committee;

-That it was performed in accordance with the ethical principles of the Declaration of Helsinki (click to download the declartion).
+It was performed in accordance with the ethical principles of the Declaration of Helsinki (click to download the declaration).

 A statement that the researchers/investigators obtained informed consent from each participant or each participant’s guardian, prior to conducting any such research.

-Conflict of Interest : At the time of manuscript submission, the APJCP requires that corresponding authors disclose any conflict of interest.
-In addition, editors and reviewers need to declare conflict of interest before dealing with a manuscript.
+Conflict of Interest: At the time of manuscript submission, the APJCP requires that corresponding authors disclose any conflict of interest.
+In addition, editors and reviewers need to declare a conflict of interest before dealing with a manuscript.

 Photographs with Identifiable Patients: In photographs, sonograms, CT scans, etc., the physical identification of a patient should be masked whenever possible.
 If a patient is identifiable, written permission to use the photograph must be obtained from the patient or guardian and sent to the Journal’s Editorial Office upon manuscript submission.
 It must be clearly stated in the manuscript that informed consent was obtained.